peekdistrict/peekdistrict/CONTRIBUTING.md

 ### How to Map on Open Street Map

 As a rather long standing opens source project, Open Street Map has a large number of ways to contribute open data.
-More specifically to Peek District we will:
+More specifically to Peek District we will using one of the following:

-  1. add a node to the map
-  2. tag the node as a point of interest with `man_made=surveillance`
-  3. (TBD is this all we need??
-The German project goes into way more depth.
-Camera type, owner, etc.)

-Using one of the following:
+#### Note camera location:

   * local knowledge - locations might be near you every day, you could note them in a pad/draw a rough map, or use very recent memory (mark any approximations in OSM with `fixme=*`)
   * take a photograph or video recording - if the area is of tight security this may flag your activity.
   * GPS tagging - ODK Connect (requires a more advanced workflow but allows you to locally collect into a spreadsheet/database) ([Android](https://play.google.com/store/apps/details?id=org.odk.collect.android)), for more simpler workflows - OsmAnd ([Android](https://play.google.com/store/apps/details?id=net.osmand) [iOS](https://itunes.apple.com/app/id934850257)), Maps.Me ([Android](https://play.google.com/store/apps/details?id=com.mapswithme.maps.pro) and [iOS](https://itunes.apple.com/app/id510623322)), Mapillary ([Android](https://play.google.com/store/apps/details?id=app.mapillary) and [iOS](https://itunes.apple.com/us/app/mapillary/id757286802)), OpenStreetCam ([Android](https://play.google.com/store/apps/details?id=com.telenav.streetview) and [iOS](https://itunes.apple.com/app/id1089548849)) etc.

+#### Create a node and tag in OSM:

 Most of those smartphone app allow you to also directly add a node into OSM.
 If you use one of the other methods, you will then need to add a node to OSM along with a tag (remember it's `man_made=surveillance` that we'll be) using one of the following:

   * On the Web - OSM's ID editor [Wiki](https://wiki.openstreetmap.org/wiki/ID) and [Login](www.openstreetmap.org/login?referer=%2Fedit%3Feditor%3Did)
   * Desktop app - OSM's JOSM editor [Wiki](http://wiki.openstreetmap.org/wiki/JOSM) and [Download](https://josm.openstreetmap.de/)

 You could even contribute to Peek District in the comfort of your home by looking for surveillance cameras using street-level imagery:

   * Mapillary
     * [Web](https://www.mapillary.com/app)
     * ID (right side buttons > map data > photo overlay > Mapillary)
     * JOSM (add the Mapillary plugin > edit > preferences > plugins > mapillary > install | top menu > imagery > Mapillary))
   * OpenStreetCam
     * [Web](https://openstreetcam.org/map/) | [Web London centred](https://openstreetcam.org/map/@51.484803739516046,-0.20187377929687503,11z)
     * (more TBD this method is also missing from the [OSM wiki page](http://wiki.openstreetmap.org/wiki/Pick_your_mapping_technique#openstreetcam) but I assume it's the same as Mapillary?)